SumitSingh711/Thyroid-cancer-detection/README.md

 <h3>Key Features</h3>

-Interactive Web Application: The model is deployed on a server using Streamlit, providing an easy-to-use interface for inputting patient data and obtaining predictions on cancer relapse risk.
+Interactive Web Application: The model is deployed on a server using Streamlit, providing an easy-to-use interface for inputting patient data and obtaining predictions on cancer relapse risk.\n
 Cross-Validation: Ensured the model's generalizability to unseen data.
 Real-Time Prediction: The app offers instant results based on user inputs.